Tandem mass spectrometry: Electron-transfer dissociation

 ETD cleaves randomly along the peptide backbone (c and z ions) while side chains and modifications such as phosphorylation are left intact.
 The technique only works well for higher charge state ions (z>2), however relative to collision-induced dissociation (CID), ETD is advantageous for the fragmentation of longer peptides or even entire proteins.
 This makes the technique important for top-down proteomics.
 Much like ECD, ETD is effective for peptides with modifications such as phosphorylation.

 Electron-transfer and higher-energy collision dissociation (EThcD) is a combination ETD and HCD where the peptide precursor is initially subjected to an ion/ion reaction with fluoranthene anions in a linear ion trap, which generates c- and z-ions.
 In the second step HCD all-ion fragmentation is applied to all ETD derived ions to generate b- and y- ions prior to final analysis in the orbitrap analyzer.
 This method employs dual fragmentation to generate ion- and thus data-rich MS/MS spectra for peptide sequencing and PTM localization.

 Negative electron-transfer dissociation

-Fragmentation can also occur with a deprotonated species, in which an electron is transferred from the species to an cationic reagent in a negative electron transfer dissociation (NETD):
+Fragmentation can also occur with a deprotonated species, in which an electron is transferred from the species to a cationic reagent in a negative electron transfer dissociation (NETD):

 Following this transfer event, the electron-deficient anion undergoes internal rearrangement and fragments.
 NETD is the ion/ion analogue of electron-detachment dissociation (EDD).

 NETD is compatible with fragmenting peptide and proteins along the backbone at the Cα-C bond.
 The resulting fragments are usually a•- and x-type product ions.